radarEchoTelescope/MARES/README.md

-This branch will implement some improvements on importing libraries such as IceRayTracing using cmake (at the moment Iceraytracing is grabbed when compiling, so in the INSTALL.sh file)
+This is the main branch of the project with a stable release.